 So how much fibre should I eat a day to lose weight and how much can I expect to lose?

-Regardless of whether you want to lose weight or maintain your weight, the Department of Health recommends adults eat an average of 18g of fibre a day with a range of 12-24g.
+Regardless of whether you want to lose weight or maintain your weight, the Department of Health recommends adults eat an average of 30g of fibre a day.
 If you want to lose weight, you'll still need to restrict your calorie intake as recommended by Weight Loss Resources and the amount you can expect to lose will depend entirely on the degree of this restriction.
 Weight Loss Resources recommends you aim to lose no more than 2lb a week, although you might lose slightly more in the first few weeks when your body loses water as well as fat.
 This follows the guidelines recommended by nutrition experts.

 Has a high-fibre diet got any other health benefits?

 Definitely.
 Having spent a long time in the stomach, fibre moves through the large intestine relatively quickly and health experts believe this helps to keep the digestive system healthy, preventing bowel problems such as constipation, diverticular disease and haemorrhoids (piles), as well as reducing the risk of bowel cancer.
 Interestingly, all these conditions tend to be uncommon in undeveloped countries where intakes of fibre are high, compared to Western societies where these medical problems are widespread and fibre intakes are low.